MicrosoftDocs/well-architected/well-architected/services/compute/virtual-machines/virtual-machines-review.md

 > - Setup Azure Monitor [alerts](/azure/virtual-network/monitor-virtual-network#alerts) for detecting configuration changes in your environment.
 > - [Automate](/azure/architecture/framework/devops/automation-tasks) tasks like provisioning and updating.
 > - Build a robust testing environment by having a separate testing environment that closely mirrors your production environment and test updates and changes before deploying to production.
-> - Right size your VMs by choosing the appropriate VM size based on your workload requirements and monitor resource utilization to ensure optimal performance and cost.
 > - Manage your quota with monitoring resource usage and adjust your quota as needed to ensure that you have enough resources to meet your needs
 > - Optimize with managed disks for better scalability, availability, performance, and consider using [Azure Disk Encryption](/azure/virtual-machines/disk-encryption-overview) to encrypt your managed disks.